kiqpo/kiqpo/README.md

 ### Productive development

-Kiqpo offers hot reload, allowing you to make changes to your code and see the results instantly & No HTML/CSS/JavaScript required for Kiqpo
+Kiqpo offers hot reload, allowing you to make changes to your code and see the results instantly & No HTML/CSS/JavaScript is required for Kiqpo

 <img width='100%' src='https://i.postimg.cc/c1rXZYxL/output-onlinegiftools.gif' />